 Constructed 1252 AD

-Amida, which means Infinite Light or Infinite Life, is one of the loftiest savior figures in Japanese Buddhism, and Amida faith is concerned primarily with the life to come (paradise).
-Amida is especially important to Japan's Pure Land sects.
-The key practice for Amida devotees is simply to chant Amida's name, "Namu Amida Butsu," for Amida vowed that whoever calls his name with faith shall be reborn in the Western Pure Land.
-Rebirth in the Pure Land represents a "quick path" to enlightenment.
-Click here to learn more about Amida Nyorai.
+Amida (Skt. = Amitābha), which means Infinite Light & Life, is one of the loftiest savior figures in Japanese Buddhism, and Amida faith is concerned primarily with the life to come (paradise).
+Amida is especially important to Japan’s popular Pure Land (Jōdo 浄土) sects.
+The key practice for Amida devotees is to chant Amida’s nenbutsu 念仏 (devotional invocation, formulaic prayer), which is Namu Amida Butsu 南無阿弥陀仏 or All Hail Amida Buddha, for Amida vowed that whoever calls his name with faith shall be reborn in his Western Pure Land.
+Rebirth in this pure land represents a “quick path” to enlightenment.
+Indeed, belief in Amida’s western paradise underscores the location of the Kamakura Daibutsu -- the statue is located in the western quarter of Kamakura city.

-Big Buddha (Daibutsu) of Nara - BIRUSHANA NYORAI
+Big Buddha (Daibutsu) of Nara - BIRUSHANA NYORAI at Todaiji Temple

 Constructed 752 AD